ARTICLES OF ASSOCIATION OF THE TR OWNERS CLUB LIMITED Company No. 01499634

 "document" includes, unless otherwise specified, any document sent or supplied in electronic form;

 "electronic form" has the meaning given in section 1168 of the Companies Act 2006;

 "Member" has the meaning given in section 112 of the Companies Act 2006 with the additional words 'and shall be a paid up member of the Club' (or deemed to be so);

-"family member" means a partner, sibling, or offspring of another member living at the same address for whom the annual subscription has been paid;
+under the age of 18 of a Member living at the same address for whom the annual subscription

 "honorary member" has the meaning given in article 21.(4)